risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-google-pubsub.md

 The Pub/Sub topic provided must have `retain_acked_messages` enabled and must define a retention policy.
 For details, see [Configure subscription message retention](https://cloud.google.com/pubsub/docs/replay-overview#subscription_message_retention).
 :::

-### Recovery mechanism

-Achieving exactly once semantic for the pubsub source is not possible due to limitations in the SDK.
-However, we can achieve at least once semantic.
+We can only achieve at-least-once semantic for the Pub/Sub source rather than exactly once because the SDK cannot seek back to a specific message offset.
 Here's how the recovery process works:

 1. Record the timestamp for each message as an offset.

 2. During recovery, seek back to the specific timestamp and consume messages again from the topic.

-It's worthy noting that if two messages are produced almost at the same time, it is possible to receive each message more than once.
+If two messages are produced almost at the same time, it is possible to receive each message more than once.

 ## Example